fortesenselabs/trade_flow/packages/tf_trade/README.md

-# Intelligent Trading Bot Signal Forwarder
+# TFTrade (An Intelligent Trading Bot Signals Forwarder)

-This Python script forwards trading signals from the [intelligent-trading-bot](https://github.com/asavinov/intelligent-trading-bot) Telegram channel to both WhatsApp and MetaTrader 5.
+This script forwards trading signals from the [intelligent-trading-bot](https://github.com/asavinov/intelligent-trading-bot) Telegram channel to both WhatsApp and MetaTrader 5.

 ## Features